 The first tendency represents the interests of the most reactionary section of the transnationals.
-It took over the Republican Party and elected Ronald Reagan and George H. W. Bush as presidents.
-The candidacies of Pat Buchanan were used to drive the Republican Party sharply to the right, at first giving off a whiff of fascism and then escalating to the full-blown embrace of policies that lay the basis for fascism, as we see clearly today.
+It took over the Republican Party and elected Ronald Reagan and George H. W. Bush as President.
+The candidacies of Pat Buchanan were used to drive the Republican Party sharply to the right, giving off at first a whiff of fascism, escalating to the full-blown embrace of policies that lay the basis for fascism, as we see clearly today.